A parameterized surface in 3D space is the image of a function

 Hold fixed and let vary: traces a curve on the surface (a “-curve”).
 The partial derivative is a tangent vector to that curve.
 Similarly is tangent to the “-curve.”

-At each point, and span the Tangent plane — the 2D linear approximation of the surface at that point.
-See that note for the plane equation, the implicit-surface form (), and the graph-of-function form (first-order Taylor expansion).
+At each point, and span the Tangent plane, the 2D linear approximation of the surface there.
+That note has the plane equation, the implicit-surface form (), and the graph-of-function form (first-order Taylor expansion).

-• Perpendicular to both tangent vectors — normal to the surface.
+• Perpendicular to both tangent vectors, so normal to the surface.

 So is the vector area element: direction normal, magnitude area-element factor.
 Compactly, .